lacie-life/robot_perception_utils/3D-tools-install.md

 Build generated project using make (on Linux) or Visual Studio (on Windows)

-## Install PCL:
+## Install PCL

 a.
 Download PCL 1.12 source code tar.gz from https://github.com/PointCloudLibrary/pcl/releases.

 b.
 Create **PCL\_ROOT** folder, extract the tar.gz file inside it.

 c.
 In **PCL\_ROOT** folder open terminal and provide following commands:

 		mkdir build && cd build
 		cmake ..
 		make -j<Number of processors>
 		sudo make install

 Note:
 1. VTK and Qt dependencies are automatically detected by CMake for building but sometimes there is error thrown when they are not detected automatically.
 In that case follow below steps.
 a.
 Create environment variable from Qt installation folder(location of folder **5.15.2**):

 			export Qt5_PATH="<Qt installation folder>"

 b.
 Find the location of VTKConfig.cmake which was installed with VTK (eg, `/usr/local/lib/cmake/vtk-9.2`)

 			export VTK_PATH="<Location of VTKConfig.cmake>"

 c.
 Run following commands:

             cmake ../pcl-pcl-1.12.0/ -DQt5_DIR:PATH="${Qt5_PATH}/5.15.2/gcc_64/lib/cmake/Qt5" -DVTK_DIR:PATH=${VTK_PATH}
 		    make -j<Number of processors>
 		    sudo make install

 ## Configure VTK with QT.
 a.
 After the VTK is built, inside **/VTK-9.2.0/build/lib** folder **libQVTKWidgetPlugin.so** file is generated.
 Go to the file location and open terminal.

 b.
 Copy **libQVTKWidgetPlugin.so** to `<Qt_Installation_Path>/Tools/QtCreator/lib/Qt/plugins/designer` folder using following commands in terminal:

 		export Qt5_PATH="<Qt installation folder>"
 		cp libQVTKWidgetPlugin.so $Qt5_PATH/Tools/QtCreator/lib/Qt/plugins/designer/